readium/architecture/doc/streamer/README.md

 * provide a configuration file to indicate CSS and JS resources that need to be injected in all HTML resources
 * support for navigator.epubReadingSystem

+Injecting links to related resources could also prove to be useful:

+* link to next/previous resource
+* link to the manifest itself

+That said, it's worth considering whether such links should show up in the content itself or in HTTP headers.

 ## Decryption & Deobfuscation

 For decryption, speed is the key.
 We need to make sure that this has minimal impact on performance which means: